-Filing Trademarks In China | AppInChina
+How Do I File Trademarks In China?

 Before you do business in China, you should consider filing for trademark protection on your name and logo.
 Here is some general guidance:

 Although the EU, China and USA are covered by WIPO (World Intellectual Property Organization) under the Madrid Protocol, trademarks registered internationally under the Madrid Protocol are not protected globally.
-So even if you have a registered trademark in Germany or France, it doesn’t mean you’re protected in China.
-Nor are Hong Kong trademarks valid in Mainland China.
+Therefore, though you may have a registered trademark in Germany or France, it doesn’t mean you’re protected in China.
+Nor are Hong Kong trademarks valid in mainland China.

-But the good news is that foreign companies can file for trademark protection.
+The good news is that foreign companies can file for trademark protection.
 However, a Chinese trademark agency will need to handle the registration for you.

-The first person to file a trademark gets exclusive rights to distribute and sell a product (generally do business) under that trademark.
+As a First-To-File country, the first entity to file a trademark gets exclusive rights to distribute and sell a product (generally do business) under that trademark.
 Even if you are a large, well-known company abroad, another entity can easily file a trademark claim on your company’s name and logo.
-If they are the first to do it, they receive the trademark and you have little recourse.
-That person would be able to stop you from distributing and doing business under your own name and logo in China, even if you have been in business longer.
+If they are the first to do it, they receive the trademark, and you have little recourse.
+That person would be able to stop you from distributing and doing business under your name and logo in China, even if you have been in business longer.

 What if you discover your trademark is already registered?
 Unfortunately, there are “trademark squatters” in China who operate in the same way as domain parkers.
 They will likely ask for money to transfer it to you, and you will have very few other options.
 This is why many lawyers suggest filing for trademark protection well in advance, before anyone ever finds out that you are considering doing business in China.